jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 ####Get TextAreas

 * `.getTextArea(title)`
     Gets the contents of the specified TextArea.

+* `.getAllTextAreas()`
+    This will return the contents of all TextAreas in the app, as a dictionary.

 ##Meter
 ____